unclejamal/java-test/README.md

    - Price a basket containing: 3 apples, 2 tins of soup and a loaf of bread, bought in 5 days time,
      - Expected total cost = 1.97.

+### My comments and assumptions
+  TODO: Add my comments and assumptions

+### How to run it
+  TODO: Instructions how to run the application